 As I see it, the tasks that contribute to the goals we are responsible for are the important ones.

 If we let our goals be what we base our prioritization on, we will much more easily prioritize the important tasks that are not urgent yet - even if there are urgent but not important tasks that want our attention.
 To me that is the key to prioritizing correctly and get the time I need for the important tasks.

 Good tips, we should put them in practice!
 You mentioned that you use Mailbutler.
 How has Mailbutler helped you structuring your day and make it easier?

-I use the Send later-feature, templates, tracking and Undo send the most and it helps me a lot.
-With Send later, I can write (and somewhat send) emails on Thursday that don’t have to be sent until Monday so that I don’t risk a reply on Friday when I am free.
+I use the Send Later, Templates, and Tracking features the most.
+With Send later, I can write (and somewhat send) emails on Thursday that doesn’t have to be sent until Monday so that I don’t risk a reply on Friday when I am free.
 I can get the thing done and forget it.
 Templates make me write and send some emails in much less time, which is a huge win.
 Tracking helps me make sure that my client has received my email without me having to worry or ask if the client doesn’t respond as quickly as I had hoped.
 I can rest assured and my client doesn’t have to have me stressing them.
-With Undo send, I can check yet another time that I spelled the client’s name correctly before sending.

 We are so glad that Mailbutler helps you improve your email communication!
 We hope you continue taking advantage of our service.
 It has been a pleasure to interview you.